danielnjama/python-for-beginners.github.io/README.md

 ---

-# 7. Working with Python Libraries and Modules
+# 7. Python Libraries and Modules

 Python’s extensive ecosystem of libraries and modules is one of its greatest strengths.
 Libraries and modules allow you to reuse code, simplify complex tasks, and extend Python’s functionality.
 This section covers standard libraries, built-in modules, third-party libraries, custom modules, and tools like `pip` and virtual environments.